Could volunteering help you?

 Your network is all the people you know and all the people they know.
 Volunteering gives you the chance to meet new people and expand your network.
-Keep a list of the contacts you make while volunteering, which could include staff, board members, clients, other volunteers and suppliers.
+Keep a list of the contacts you make while volunteering.
+These include staff, board members, clients, other volunteers and suppliers.
 You never know who might help you and how.

-- Volunteering lets you check out an occupation or industry.
+4. Volunteering lets you check out an occupation or industry

 When you’re considering choosing a career direction or thinking about a career change, volunteering gives you a chance to explore different occupations and industry sectors.
-You get to know the people, challenges and rewards involved and gain a better understanding of the roles and jobs available.
+You get to know the people, challenges and rewards involved.
+You also gain a better understanding of the roles and jobs available.
 For example, as a hospital volunteer you’re exposed to a wide range of health care workers, from front-line nursing and doctors to program administrators.

-Volunteer experience in a specific field or industry can make your resumé or application stand out when you’re competing for a job or applying to a post-secondary program in that field.
+Volunteer experience in a specific field or industry can make your resumé or application stand out.
+This holds true when you’re competing for a job or applying to a post-secondary program in that field.
 For example, volunteer experience at an animal shelter might increase your chances of being admitted to an animal health technology program.

-Maintaining your confidence is especially important if you’ve been unemployed for a while or are discouraged in your search for a new job or career direction.
+Maintaining your confidence is especially important if you’ve been unemployed for a while.
+It also helps when you are discouraged in your search for a new job or career direction.
 Volunteering can help you feel active, useful and productive.

-- Volunteering helps you get to know yourself.
+6. Volunteering helps you get to know yourself